ekaruztech/project-gold/README.md

 UserController
 * If a model has a controller, please try as much as possible to create the accompanying seed files(faker is integrated already) for the controller for pre-populating and testing purpose
-* We will be using Form request for domain specific validations, the request files will reside in the Request sub-folder
+* We will be using [Form request](https://laravel.com/docs/5.5/validation#form-request-validation) for domain specific validations, the request files will reside in the Request sub-folder, this means for example Book Controller will have a BookRequest as it's form request.
 * Don't forget to stage and commit auto-generated files like migrations, seeds, middlewares, controllers etc

  _This README is just for a kick start, it will be updated subsequently as we proceed and suggestions come in.
 We will be